 A recent study published in Scientific Reports looked at the effect of gaze direction on hearing, with some interesting results.
 They found that the brain needs to work harder to hear when we are looking away from what we are listening to.
 This happened even when participants were put in a dark room and asked to either direct their gaze at a speaker in front of them or look away.
 When they looked away, the researchers found that the participant’s reaction times were slower, and their brain was more active (working harder to listen for the sound.

 Ayin is silent, mostly, I noted earlier because if you ask a Sephardic Jew from Iraq or Iran or Syria if ayin makes a sound, they will tell you, “Most definitely.”
 For them, the ancient guttural is found deep within the ancient roots of the letter ayin, suggesting to me, anyway, that as with every Hebrew letter and Hebrew word, there is much to be discovered if we look deeper.
 Ayin is silent in the way that a dog whistle only can be heard by dogs.
 It is silent only because we aren’t yet sensitive to its pitch.
-It is a deep theological entry point; it is a place that some will truly find only when their heart is broken and their soul bound up in angst.
+It is a deep theological entry point; it is a place that some will truly find only when their heart is broken, and their soul bound up in angst.
 It is the sound of an ancient weeping, of a level of fear and anxiety and loss that we sometimes touch but are often unaware of.

 Moses was a prophet like Yeshua, who died with good vision.
 He did not get to enter the promised land, but he saw it.
 In John 9, after Yeshua heals a man who was blind from birth, the religious leaders question the people about the miracle.
 They question the man’s parents.
 Yeshua’s disciples ask him, “who sinned the man or his parents that he was born blind?
 How could a baby in the womb sin?
 Innocent children are innocent, not guilty by birth.
 We can see by reading this question that Greek thought was alive and dangerous.
 Yeshua corrects them and tells them neither sinned but that the man was born this way to proclaim the glory of Adonai.
 The story becomes more interesting as the Pharisees question the man’s parents, who are afraid of being thrown out of the synagogue, so they direct them to question their son.
 And their son has the answer to gaining much sight, but the religious leaders can’t receive it, and the most absurd thing of all is how Yeshua responds to these leaders.
-He tells them if they would lose their vision and become blind, they would SEE.
+He tells them if they would lose their vision and become blind, they will SEE.

 There is a woman who lost her eye as a child.
 In middle school, she was called third eye.
 By eight, her left eye was removed.
 By nine, she had a prosthetic eye.
 At 12, her ballet coach transformed her handicap into a strength, and by 19, she was teaching cardiac surgery.
 Her name is Katarina Stephan.
 I touch on this story because I feel like many times, we have eyes to see but do not see.
 And what are we missing while we go about our daily lives?
 Driving across town to an appointment, inspecting fruit at the supermarket, doing dishes, talking on the phone, etc. What are we not seeing that is right in front of us?
 How many times did it take for someone to mention Sabbath or feasts days before we looked at them with one eye, our 3rd one?
 How long did it take for passages to slap us in the face?
 How long did it take to notice the broken member of our family?
 The friend who was in dire need of love and acceptance?
 We all can see spiritual things if we become awake and aware and ask.
 The Father is always speaking.
 He is a God who hears, sees, weeps, and has every emotion we do.
 How many people do we pass over because our eyes do not find worth, time, or love to give them?

-One day I was sitting with a group at a writers workshop.
+One day I was sitting with a group at a writer’s workshop.
 A lady sat next to me and read an excerpt from her short story and then began to strike up a conversation with me and a friend.
 She made comments in ignorance about Biblical topics she had no knowledge of (Been there—raising my hand), and as she talked on and on, my friend and I nodded and smiled.
 Soon someone else was reading a different type of excerpt, but I was far off and thinking deeply about the woman with the perfume who wiped Yeshua’s feet with her tears.
-The religious leaders said if this man were indeed a prophet, he would know what sort of woman she is.
+The religious leaders said if this man were indeed a prophet, he would know what sort of woman she was.
 The woman they were pointing out as a promiscuous woman had eyes to see the Messiah.
 The lady at our workshop table was sitting next to one of the greatest teachers I know, but she could not see that.
 Another woman in the Bible was a Samaritan who went to the well and talked to the Master Yeshua about the Messiah and what He would do when He came.
 Yeshua looked at her and said, “I am He of who you speak.”
 She had no idea.
 These people could not see who was right in front of their faces.
 How many times have we been speaking with the Messiah and did not know?
 How many times have we walked across the street because He was disguised as a beaten Samaritan who needed his wounds bandaged, who needed oil and wine?

 How many times have our eye gate failed us?
 The Sages, the Torah Scholars, the Scribes, the men of prestige and honor are speaking to the man who had been born blind, and they say, “What did Yeshua do to you?”
 “How did the man from Nazareth open your eyes?”